How to Do Online Reputation Management (ORM)?

 To help you, ORM tools involving social listening ensure that your brand maintains positive receptivity and allows you to avoid unanticipated events and, therefore, potential crises.

 Identify Key Issues

-You have to be aware of consumer insights: why, what, when, and how they talk about your services or products.
-You need to understand their behaviours and desires to meet their needs.
-Make it a good habit to regularly monitor popular hashtags or keywords around your brand.
+You must be aware of consumer insights: why, what, when, and how they talk about your services or products.
+You need to understand their behaviors and desires to meet their needs.
+Make it a good habit to monitor popular hashtags or keywords around your brand regularly.
 They will give you an idea to assess your brand’s health.

 Consider the example above.
-Under the top hashtags about KFC, at first glance, the brand shouldn't have to worry about what consumers are sharing online, about its services or products.
+Under the top hashtags about KFC, at first glance, the brand shouldn't have to worry about what consumers are sharing online about its services or products.
 However, where KFC could be more careful is around its competitors.
-It would also be needed to keep an eye on their mentions.
+It would also be necessary to keep an eye on their mentions.

 Whatever the origin or scope of the debate, when there is one that casts doubt about your company, don't hesitate to speak up.
 Without an online reputation management tool that uses social listening, you risk missing the hot points of the moment and any looming threads of discussion.
 Netizens will spread their theories until the brand expresses itself on the subject.